 51 Pages Posted: 3 Aug 2016 Last revised: 25 Jan 2022

 We analyze the price effect of the introduction of Collective Action Clauses (CACs) in all newly issued sovereign bonds of Eurozone countries as of January 1, 2013.
 By allowing a majority of creditors to modify payment obligations, such clauses reduce the likelihood of holdouts while facilitating strategic default by the sovereign.
-Using a unique matching methodology, we find that CAC bonds trade, in the secondary market, at lower yields than otherwise similar no-CAC bonds.
-Such yield differential widens in countries with worse ratings and in those with stronger legal systems.
+We find that CAC bonds trade in the secondary market at lower yields than otherwise similar no-CAC bonds.
+The yield differential widens in countries with worse ratings and in those with stronger legal systems.
 The results suggest that CACs are seen as pro- rather than anti-creditor provisions.

 Keywords: collective action clauses, sovereign yields, reputation of law